Tausret: Marriage and Children

 She was thought to be the second royal wife of Seti II.
-There are no children for Tausret and Seti II, unless tomb KV56 represents the burial of their daughter.
+There are no children for Tausret and Seti II, unless tomb KV56 represents the burial of their child.

+Unidentified KV 56

 Theodore Davis identified Tausret and her husband's names in a cache of jewelry found in tomb KV56 in the Valley of the Kings.
 This tomb also contained objects bearing the name of Rameses II.
 There is no consensus about the nature of this tomb.
 Some (Aldred) thought this was the tomb of a daughter of Seti II and Tawosret, but others (Maspero) thought this was a cache of objects originally belonging with the tomb of Tawosret herself.

+Reign

+During the reign of Ramesses III, a list of kings at Medinet Habu shows Merneptah, Seti II followed directly by Setnakhte (founder of the 20th Dynasty), omitting Amenmesse, Tausret and Siptah as illegitimate.
+Her relationship with Seti II and the chronology of Amenmesse, Tausret and Siptah are based on much speculation and conjecture.

 Regent

 After her husband's death, she became first regent to Seti's heir Siptah jointly with Chancellor Bay, a West Asian.
 Siptah was likely a stepson of Tausret since his mother is now known to be a certain Sutailja or Shoteraja from Louvre Relief E 26901.